alex-bahena/Pin-it/README.md

 This page is an overview of Pin-it documentation and related resources

 # Frontend - code
-This section describes the main FE features and how they work.

 The app was built with help of the following technologies:

 * TailWind